cube-js/cube/docs/content/API-Reference/Query-Format.md

   previous period
 - `granularity`: A granularity for a time dimension.
 It supports the following values `second`, `minute`, `hour`, `day`, `week`, `month`, `quarter` `year`.
-  If you pass `null` to the granularity, Cube.js will only perform filtering by a specified time dimension, without grouping.
+  If you pass `null` to the granularity, Cube will only perform filtering by a specified time dimension, without grouping.

 ```javascript